 At Plaza de Mulas we find a well anchored tent which is cleared up with clutter.
 Even more incredible: in the tent there are exactly two mattresses.
 We free our home from TV antennas, camping chairs and tables until we have exactly enough space that we can put the two mattresses next to each other on the floor – cook, sleep.

-Ascending to one of the numerous bivouac boxes we consciously do not want: We are cut off from the outside world, in between 26 kilometer walk and we have no medication apart from the standard travel pharmacy.
+Ascending to one of the numerous bivouac boxes we consciously do not want: We are cut off from the outside world, in between 26 kilometer of walk and we have no medication apart from the standard travel pharmacy.
 To risk a high-altitude disease through a night on one of the boxes above 5900m would be too dangerous.
-We prepare everything for the day ahead, so that we can only have breakfast in the morning and go.
+We prepare everything for the day ahead.
 As a time limit for the summit arrival, we set at 3:30 pm – if we are not up until then, we turn around.
 I reckon that I need ten hours to reach the summit (five hours for the first 1600M+, five hours for the next 1000M+).
 But since we have no experience of the height, these are only rough estimates.
-Florian offers me again that I can go at my pace and take no consideration for him.
+Florian offers me again that I can hike at my pace and take no consideration for him.
 Because his body still manages the height much worse than mine.
 At 03:45, after another stormy night, the Tirol Concerto sings quietly from Florian’s mobile phone.
 We both doubt whether the wind will subside today.